itsays-zqc/my-website/docs/examples/SDK Examples/PIC/MicroringResonator/MicroringResonator.md

 |down_sample_time |200 |float | set additional simulation duration|
 |thread | 4 |integer | number of threads allocated to run the program|

-In the settings of the FDE solver, use `calculate_ modes` controls whether to calculate the mode.
-Note that we need to calculate the group refractive index of the waveguide, so set the `calculate_ group_index`  to True.
+In the settings of the FDE solver, use "calculate_modes" controls whether to calculate the mode.
+Note that we need to calculate the group refractive index of the waveguide, so set the "calculate_ group_index" to True.

-In the setting of the FDTD solver, `simulation_time` is used to control the simulation time.
-We set the simulation time to 5000 fs, which is greater than the default value of 1000 fs.
+In the setting of the FDTD solver, "simulation_time" is used to control the simulation time.
+We set the simulation time to 4000 fs, which is greater than the default value of 1000 fs.
 The micro ring resonator has a high quality factor, its simulation requires longer time.
 If the simulation time is set too small and the simulation stops before the field decays, the results obtained are incorrect.

-#### 1.8 Add source
+#### 1.8 Add FDTD Port
 <div class="text-justify">

-In 3D FDTD simulation, a light source is required.
-We use `Source` to create the light source and `add` to add the required light source.
-The settings for the light source as follows.
+In the FDTD simulation, at least a light source is required.
+We use the "Port()" to instance the port object into the project and the "add" function to add FDTD ports for the simulation.
+A port can serve not only as a source but also as a monitor.
+If there are multiple ports, it is necessary to specify which port is the source in the port group.
+The settings for the FDTD ports as follows.
 </div>

 ```python